 • Could you try asking for more responsibility at work?

 Our report into happiness in the workplace has suggested that work ownership can significantly increase how happy employees are at work.
 More challenging work could be the key to re-engaging with your role, without the need to look elsewhere.

 Our research shows that having a sense of empowerment can help staff develop skills which are critical in career growth, to develop new ideas and to gain confidence.
 Try sending an email to ask for more responsibility at work or raise it in your next progress meeting.
 You may find that your sense of achievement increases, resulting in a happier work life.

 • Do you need to upgrade your skill set?

 Handing in a letter of resignation without investigating the current hiring market for your industry could be a bad move.
 To secure a more advantageous or desirable role, you may need to up-skill with training or by developing new skills in your current role.
-Take a minute to see what the most desirable job skills for 2018 are and start developing your own continual learning plan.
+Take a minute to see what the most desirable job skills are and start developing your own continual learning plan.